otrv4/otrv4/otrv4.md

 (RING-SIG) for authentication (RSig).

 Alice's long-term Ed448 key pair is `(ska, Pka)` and Bob's long-term Ed448 key pair is `(skb, Pkb)`.
-Both key pairs are generated as stated on the [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
+Both key pairs are generated as stated in the [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.